Ferry Greece | You are a few seconds away from your destination!

 International ferry connections to Greece

-Getting to Greece by ferry is possible from Italy, Turkey and Albania, but there are countless options and plenty of ferries and departures within Greece, between its islands and inland.
-There are many combinations between different destinations in a country that has over 107 inhabited islands scattered in the Greek seas!
+Ferry travel to Greece is feasible from Italy, Turkey and Albania, but there are other alternatives and departures inside Greece, both between its islands and mainland.
+There are numerous combinations of different places in a country with over 107 inhabited islands strewn over the Greek seas!

 International ferry connections to Greece are from Italy to the mainland and Turkey and Albania only to certain Greek islands.
 More specifically: